LibreTubeApp/LibreTube/README.md

 **I ONLY CONDONE THE USE OF THIS SOFTWARE FOR PERSONAL USE.**

-This is mostly because I don't want to get in trouble with the big G..
+This is mostly because the big G probably would take offense to anyone using a proxy like this to make a competing product.
+This is entirely intended as an alternative viewing platform for an individual with specific needs, not as a competing product in any way.

 [install-yarn]: https://yarnpkg.com/en/docs/install#linux-tab
 [install-compose]: https://docs.docker.com/compose/install/